Visit the Park Hill School District Professional Studies website

 Northland Career Center (NCC)

-Applications for 2017-18 Northland Career Center programs are no longer being accepted.
+** NEW** Applications for 2018-2019 Northland Career Center programs are currently being accepted!
+Follow these steps if you are interested:

 NCC offers the following programs:

 To apply for one of these programs, students are required to shadow in the program that involves riding a bus to Northland Career Center.
 After you apply, Mrs. Janssens in the Counseling Office will call you in to arrange a shadow time.